 D. Contractor shall apply new mulch in a level profile consistent with pre-existing grades so that the final uniform mulch depth comprised of both existing and new layers will be a minimum of 2 inches, but will not exceed 3 inches.
+Keep mulch about 12 to 18 inches from the trunk for any size of tree.
+A thin (1 inch) layer of mulch can be placed over the root ball for aesthetic reasons.
 Contractor shall not apply new mulch material against trunks or plant stems but will taper down to the soil at those locations.
 In all locations where the existing mulch bed is in contact with a paved surface (i.e., sidewalks, roadway edges, or curbing and driveways), Contractor shall lightly trench the mulch-hard surface bed line to better contain the existing and applied mulch.

 E. Contractor shall rake or sweep mulch off paved areas and turfgrass into beds as the mulch application progresses.
 Contractor shall rake smooth any mounded areas so that depth does not exceed 3 inches.

 F. If mulch is installed improperly, Contractor shall correct any problems at no additional charge to Owner.

 A. When pruning, Contractor shall use current techniques and standards approved by UF/IFAS and the International Society of Arboriculture.
 Contractor shall prune selectively to improve structure and health and to enhance fruiting, flowering, or appearance.

 B. When performing corrective pruning, Contractor shall maintain the structural integrity, natural shape, and characteristics of the species.